elgalu/docker-selenium/README.md

 ### Chrome flavor

-This feature was available in previous versions, please go [check here][[2.47.1m]] and:
+This feature was available in previous versions, please go to [2.47.1m] to use it.

-To configure which Chrome flavor (stable, beta, unstable) you want to use just pass for example `-e CHROME_FLAVOR=beta` to `docker run`.
+To configure which Chrome flavor you want to use (stable, beta, unstable), just pass `-e CHROME_FLAVOR=beta` to `docker run`.
 Default is `stable`.

 ### Firefox version

-This feature was available in previous versions, please go [check here][[2.47.1m]] and:
+This feature was available in previous versions, please go to [2.47.1m] to use it.
-To configure which Firefox version to use first check available versions in the [CHANGELOG](./CHANGELOG.md) then pass for example `-e FIREFOX_VERSION=38.0.6` to `docker run`.
+To configure which Firefox version to use, first check available versions in the [CHANGELOG](./CHANGELOG.md).
+Then pass `-e FIREFOX_VERSION=38.0.6` to `docker run`.
 Default is the latest number of the available list.

 ### Record Videos
 Step by step guide at [docs/videos.md](./docs/videos.md)

-If you create the container with `-e VIDEO=true` it will start recording a video through the vnc connection run upon start but first create a local folder `videos` in your current directory and mount the videos directory for an easy transfer with `-v $(pwd)/videos:/videos`
+If you create the container with `-e VIDEO=true` it will start recording a video through the vnc connection run upon start.
+It is recommended to create first a local folder `videos` in your current directory, and mount the videos directory for an easy transfer with `-v $(pwd)/videos:/videos`.

-Once your tests are done you can either manually stop the recording via `docker exec grid /bin-utils/stop-video` where *ch* is just the arbitrary container chosen name in `docker run` command.
+Once your tests are done you can either manually stop the recording via `docker exec grid /bin-utils/stop-video` where *grid* is just the arbitrary container chosen name in `docker run` command.
 Or simply stop the container and that will stop the video recording automatically.

 Relevant environment variables to customize it are: